shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 Hello!!
 I'm Shreya, a 5th year PhD student at the University of Pennsylvania working with [Penn NLP](https://nlp.cis.upenn.edu/).
 I am advised by [Lyle Ungar](https://www.cis.upenn.edu/~ungar/) and [Eric Wong](https://www.cis.upenn.edu/~exwong/).
 My research is supported by the [NSF GRFP](https://www.nsfgrfp.org/).
 Previously, I attended USC (Fight On!!) where I received a B.S. in Computer Science & Applied Mathematics and worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/).
 I've also interned at Google Deepmind and Spotify Research.

-I research sociotechnical alignment of LLMs, focusing on quantifying and mitigating cultural bias.
-I am broadly interested in helping LLMs understand subjective constructs that vary across people and cultures, such as linguistic style (e.g. emotion, politeness), implied language, and social norms.
+I research sociotechnical alignment of LLMs, with a focus on evaluating and mitigating cultural bias.
+My work looks at how LLMs handle context-dependent phenomena such as implied meaning and social norms, and I have developed frameworks to assess how they represent subjective concepts like politeness, emotion, and individualism.
+I have also built methods to improve model outputs, including preserving speaker intent in translation and adapting advice to multicultural users.

-I am currently working on: (1) Techniques to improve cultural awareness of LLM generations, (2) Aligning LLM evaluation with domain-expert intuition, and (3) My thesis!
+> I am currently on the postdoc market!
+I'd like to work on problems related to pluralistic evaluation and alignment with a focus on sociocultural adaptation.

-Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
+Beyond my research, I care deeply about representation and accessibility in ML: I founded the UPenn chapter of Women in ML (WiML) and am teaching a new undergraduate course on designing LLM agents for students who are beginners in CS.
+I also like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the GRFP, or the PhD application process!

 ------